-The Home Rule Charter is a legislative document that defines the structure, powers, purpose, and functions of county government.
-The Johnson County Home Rule Charter is the first of its kind in the State of Kansas, and was enacted by a public vote during the November 2000 general election.
+The Home Rule Charter is a legislative document that defines the structure, powers, purpose and functions of county government.
+The Johnson County Home Rule Charter is the first of its kind in the state of Kansas, and was enacted by a public vote during the November 2000 general election.

-The 2011 Charter Commission was established by the Board of County Commissioners on January 13, 2011, by Resolution No. 003-11.
+The 2011 Charter Commission was established by the BOCC on January 13, 2011, by Resolution No. 003-11.

-The 2011 Charter Commission’s final report was presented to the Board of County Commissioners on Thursday, February 9, 2012 during their regularly scheduled business session meeting.
-More information about the meeting is available at http://lims.jocogov.org.
+The 2011 Charter Commission’s final report was presented to the BOCC on Thursday, February 9, 2012, during their regularly scheduled business session meeting.
+More information about the meeting is available on the county’s legislative management website.